my-crazy-lab/knowledge-based/Books.md

 - Reverse Engineering
     - (3/10) Reverse Engineering for Beginners
         - 30/898 (943) 3.1
-        - truyền cảm hứng cho bạn cải tiến các kỹ thuật hiện có
+        - inspire you to improve existing techniques
-        - Hướng tới người muốn học phân tích mã nhị phân, hiểu code không có source
+        - Aimed at people who want to learn binary code analysis, understand code without source
     - (5/10) Hacking: The Art of Exploitation - Jon Erickson
         - 51/463 (492) 0x260
-        - Rất vui, dễ đọc, talk about common software, overview
+        - Very fun, easy to read, talk about common software, overview
-        - Hướng tới người muốn hiểu cách tấn công hoạt động từ cấp thấp đến cấp cao.
+        - Aimed at people who want to understand how attacks work from low level to high level.
 - Malware Analysis
     - (6/10) Practical Malware Analysis
         - 1/802
-        - Lab cực chất, có file mẫu chạy được.
+        - Excellent labs, has runnable sample files.
-        - Dễ áp dụng công việc SOC/DFIR.
+        - Easy to apply to SOC/DFIR work.
-        - Cân bằng lý thuyết + thực hành.
+        - Balance theory + practice.
-        - Dù cũ nhưng 90% vẫn đúng.
+        - Although old but 90% still correct.
 - Robot operation system
     - (2/10) A Gentle Introduction to ROS
         - 21/153
-        - Dạy tư duy ROS (publish/subscribe).
+        - Teaches ROS thinking (publish/subscribe).
-        - Có code C++ & Python.
+        - Has C++ & Python code.
     - (5/10) ROS by Example
         - 1/280
-        - Có video YouTube kèm.
+        - Has accompanying YouTube videos.
-        - Phù hợp người mới 0 kinh nghiệm.
+        - Suitable for people with 0 experience.
-        - Miễn phí sample code trên GitHub.
+        - Free sample code on GitHub.
 - Quant / HFT (High-Frequency Trading)
     - (4/10) (For trading) Quantitative Trading: How to Build Your Own Algorithmic Trading Business
         - 53/190
-        - phù hợp nếu bạn muốn hiểu “làm thế nào để vận hành một business/trading desk” hơn là “hệ thống cực nhanh”
+        - suitable if you want to understand "how to operate a business/trading desk" rather than "extremely fast system"
-        - mong muốn “thiết kế hệ thống HFT, network, latency, hardware, co‑location” thì vẫn sẽ thiếu
+        - desire to "design HFT system, network, latency, hardware, co‑location" will still be lacking
     - (6/10) (For trading) Algorithmic Trading
         - 1/225
-        - Dạy cointegration thực tế (pairs trading).
+        - Teaches real cointegration (pairs trading).
-        - tập trung hơn vào chiến lược, back‑testing, quant logic thay vì “hệ thống HFT tốc độ cao”
+        - focuses more on strategy, back‑testing, quant logic instead of "high-speed HFT system"
 - Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation
     - 1/497
 - Clean Architecture
     - 1/429
 - Quantum Computing : A Gentle Introduction
     - 24/389: Pending, need physical foundation

 # Out of technology

 - Brain
     - Friedenberg_Cognitive science
         - 26/483
-        - Bao quát toàn diện các cách tiếp cận cổ điển và hiện đại.
+        - Comprehensively covers classical and modern approaches.
-        - Nhấn mạnh lý thuyết + đánh giá phê phán.
+        - Emphasizes theory + critical evaluation.
     - Mind: Introduction to Cognitive Science
         - 1/279
-        - Tập trung vào cách máy tính mô phỏng tâm trí (logic, rules, concepts, analogies, connections).
+        - Focuses on how computers simulate mind (logic, rules, concepts, analogies, connections).
-        - Đánh giá ưu/nhược điểm của các mô hình tính toán.
+        - Evaluates advantages/disadvantages of computational models.
 - Physics
     - Stuff Matters
         - 15/196